ObjectOrientedAss/TanksForPlayingCompleted/README.md

 - Why Steamworks Facepunch?
 Because i find Steamworks.NET lacking and more complex.
 Nothing personal, sorry.

 - I have downloaded the project and opened it through Unity, but nothing is working and i'm getting errors.
+Why?
 You have to open Steam (and login, of course) before playing in Unity.

 - When i accept an invite from Steam, it asks me to open Spacewar.
+Why?
 It's because this is not a released game, it's just a sandbox project.
 To test, Steam allows developers to use 480 as AppId, which happens to be Spacewar on the Steam Store.
 If you want to accept an invite or join a lobby, use the in-game UI only.